zsteinkamp/m4l-Knobbler4/README.md

 Double-tap any slider to return the parameter to its default value.

+### Jump to Track

+Tap a track name on one of the Knobbler tabs to navigate to that track in Live.

 ### Current Param Slider

 Along the bottom of the iPad screen is a horizontal slider that is used to control the currently selected parameter in your Live Set.
 This parameter does not have to be mapped to a slider.
 You can use that slider to control the paramter with a high degree of accuracy.